Eaglestrike/114_code_docs/source/docs/vendor_libs/using_vendor_libs/phoenix6.md

 ## CANcoder

-[Here](https://api.ctr-electronics.com/phoenix6/release/cpp/) is the phoenix6 documentation if you are interested in what other classes they have

 # Phoenix5

 Phoenix 5 is depreciated and should only be used if you are using a motor that uses the TalonSRX motor controller.